ykkimhgu/DLIP_doc/image-processing/tutorial/tutorial-c++-basics-for-opencv.md

 ## C++

 C++ is a general-purpose programming language created by Bjarne Stroustrup as an **extension of the C programming language**.
-C++ is portable and can be used to develop applications that can be adapted to multiple platforms.
-You can see basic C++ tutorials in following site,
+C++ is portable and can be used to develop applications adapted to multiple platforms.
+You can see basic C++ tutorials on following site,

 * [https://www.w3schools.com/cpp/](https://www.w3schools.com/cpp/)
 * [https://www.cplusplus.com/doc/tutorial/variables/](https://www.cplusplus.com/doc/tutorial/variables/)